whipowill/quake-dir/README.md

 ## Credits

-- Original FrikBot mod by FrikaC, Igor9, and JLaw
+- Original Frikbot mod by FrikaC, Igor9, and JLaw

 ## References